northwestcoder/gen_appointments/README.md

 ...
 "vs4u1v5swy13oov4","rs51fab4khga41gi","Slot 14","09:00:00"
 "3nl701m3bkvjmr02","rs51fab4khga41gi","Slot 15","09:00:00"
+</sup></sub>

-etc. if you want to change the number of slots per time, change the variable called HOWMANYSLOTSPERTIME in buildcsvfiles.csv
+etc. if you want to change the number of slots per time, change the variable called *HOWMANYSLOTSPERTIME* in buildcsvfiles.csv.
+The general premise here is that you will create a list of the "times of day where you would then have NN slots for that time" and then update this csv file accordingly.

+___

 If you get this all working, now you can copy this [Sample Appsheet App](https://www.appsheet.com) and then change the table connections to point to your MySQL tables.
 Everything should work on this step with no changes to the app.